-Payment Plan: A convenient monthly payment plan is available through the One Stop Center.
-Consult the One Stop Center or Business Office for further information.
+Payment Plan: A convenient monthly payment plan is available through the Business Office.
+Consult the Business Office or Business Office for further information.

 Outside Scholarships: Students must notify the Financial Aid Office of any non-university scholarships to be used to pay University charges.

 Third Party Payments: A student must give the Business Office written authorization each semester from the agency or employer prior to the payment due date.
 No conditional payment offers will be accepted.